oriolnunez/rubot_mecanum_ws/Documentation/3_rubot_SLAM&navigation.md

 - odom_model_type (default: "diff"): It puts the odometry model to use.
 It can be "diff", "omni", "diff-corrected", or "omni-corrected".
 - base_frame_id (default: "base_link"): Indicates the frame associated with the robot base.

-We can use the nexus robot as a Differential drive robot model without available lateral movements.
+We can use the nexus robot as a Differential drive robot model without available lateral movements or Omni drive allowing lateral movements to improve the navigation performances.

 #### **Costmap Parameters**